 Directors shall be elected at shareholders' general meeting for a term of three (3) years.
-At the expiry of a director's term, the director may stand for re-election and reappointment for further term.
+At the expiry of a director's term, the director may stand for re-election and reappointment for a further term.

-Pursuant to Article 61 of the Articles of Association, before the Company convenes a shareholders' annual general meeting, shareholder(s) holding 5% or more of the total voting shares of the Company shall have the right to propose new motions (such as election of directors) in writing, and the Company shall place such proposed motions on the agenda for such annual general meeting if they are matters falling within the functions and powers of shareholders in general meetings.
+Pursuant to Article 61 of the Articles of Association, before the Company convenes a shareholders' general meeting, shareholder(s) holding 3% or more of the total voting shares of the Company shall have the right to propose new motions (such as election of directors) in writing, and the Company shall place such proposed motions on the agenda for such general meeting if they are matters falling within the functions and powers of shareholders in general meetings.

 The minimum period during which written notice given to the Company of the intention to propose a person for election as a director, and during which written notice to the Company by such person of his willingness to be elected may be given, will be at least 7 days.
 Such period will commence no earlier than the day after the despatch of the notice of the meeting for the purpose of considering such election and shall end no later than 7 days prior to the date of such meeting.

 An ordinary resolution for election of directors must be passed by votes representing more than one-half of the voting rights represented by the shareholders (including proxies) present at the meeting.